 Un testamento es un documento que debe ser otorgado bajo las leyes y estipulaciones que indica el código civil ecuatoriano, en el caso de extranjeros en vista que los bienes están en Ecuador debe hacerse de acuerdo a estas disposiciones legales.

-Here at EcuaAssist, you can grant a Medical Power of Attorney very easily, in three simple steps:
+Here at EcuaAssist, you can grant a Will very easily, in three simple steps:

 What document do I need to sign a Will?